Skip to main content

 3. Enter a descriptive name (e.g., “Production Backend”)

-4. Select the required scopes
+4. Select the environment (production or sandbox) and required scopes

 5. Copy the key immediately — it won’t be shown again